apizee/ApiRTC-ios/README.md

 ### Stream rendering

-In case of a local stream it should keep `AVCaptureSession` presented by `stream.captureSesssion` variable .
+In case of a local stream it should keep `AVCaptureSession` presented by `stream.captureSesssion` variable.
 Local stream may be conveniently handled with embedded `CameraView` class:

 ```
 let cameraView = CameraView(...)